yukiisbored/blog/content/posts/trying-to-live-without-google.md

 ---

-For the couple of years or so, I've decided to start living without being dependant on the electronic giant that is Google.
+For the couple of years or so, I've decided to start living without being dependent on the electronic giant that is Google.
 Is it actually possible?
-If so, how hard is it?.
+If so, how hard is it?
 Well, it's been a wild ride.

 # Why do you want to leave Google?

 It's probably the first question that I get a lot when doing this project.
 Why do you want to leave Google services?
-They're such a conveience and you could probably say they're somewhat essential to our modern day style of living.
+They're such a convenience and you could probably say they're somewhat essential to our modern day style of living.
 Hell, it is essentially a verb in almost every human languages.